trinker/sentimentr/README.md

         151946.078    154371.592    156797.106     3
            776.345       787.225       798.105     3

-Comparing sentimentr, syuzhet, RSentiment, meanr, and Stanford
+Comparing sentimentr, syuzhet, meanr, and Stanford
 --------------------------------------------------------------

 The accuracy of an algorithm weighs heavily into the decision as to what